lisasen/data-ideas/dpaas/dpaas_white_paper_with_DS.md

 ## 7. Real-World Use Case

 In a CRM migration project, separate teams (engineering, BI, governance) worked independently.
-Misalignment led to delays and rework.
+Misalignment led to challenges like delays, rework and burnout to name a few

 With DPaaS:
 - One product owner could define needs
 - An architect could drive end-to-end design
 - Governance could be embedded from the start
+- Engineering teams work in tandem.
 - The result: A trusted, scalable, self-service-ready data product

 ---